kathiresan-jayabalan/c-sten-ccfd/README.md

 If you use this repository in academic or research work, please cite:

-Jayabalan, K. (2026).
-C-STEN-CCFD: Contrastive Spatio-Temporal Ensemble Network for Credit Card Fraud Detection (v1.0.2).
-Zenodo. https://doi.org/10.5281/zenodo.18653870
+Jayabalan, K., & Radhakrishnan, S. (2026).
+C-STEN-CCFD: Contrastive Spatio-Temporal Ensemble Network for Credit Card Fraud Detection (v1.1.0).
+Zenodo. https://doi.org/10.5281/zenodo.18529994